perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/c_api.rst

 For those structure that correspond to mapped types the remaining part of the name is generated by SIP.
-The only way for handwritten code to obtain a pointer to a structure for a mapped type is to use :cfunc:`sipFindType()`.
+The only way for handwritten code to obtain a pointer to a structure for a mapped type is to use :c:func:`sipFindType()`.

 The type structures of all imported types are available to handwritten code.